|A B C D E F G H I J K L M N O P Q R S T U V W||VDPAM INDEX|

 Sample collection from individual animals is the same as the direct fecal PCR.
 Collect feces directly from the rectum if possible.
 Place at least 2 grams (1 tablespoon) into sterile plastic container.
 Use permanent marker to label vial with animal ID.
 Submit cooled samples to the ISU VDL as soon as possible.
 Do not freeze or pool the samples.
 POOLING PROCEDURES WILL BE DONE AT THE VDL.

-For animals tested under the IDALS State Johne's Program, use the Iowa Johne's Program submission form as provided by IDALS for subsidized testing.
+For animals tested under the IDALS State Johne's Program, use the Iowa Johne's Program submission form as provided by IDALS.

-For non-program submissions, use the ISU VDL serum submission form (even if fecal samples are submitted), be sure to include animal number, age, and production class (i.e. stage of lactation).
+For non-program submissions use the ISU VDL ruminant submission form.
+Please include animal number, age, and production class (i.e. stage of lactation).
 Test results are most accurate if samples are not frozen.
 For submission of more than 10 samples, please call the ISU VDL to schedule a submission date.
 Tests are run on Monday, Tuesday, and Wednesday, so samples arriving on these days will be processed on the same day.

 Collect fecal samples directly from rectum (unless doing environmental sampling).
 Do not collect ground or floor samples.
 Use a separate, dry glove to collect individual sample (moisture and lube may adversely affect the pH of the sample).
 Place a minimum of 5-10 grams (1/2 ounce or 1 tablespoon) into sterile, plastic container (rectal sleeves and gloves will not work).
 We recommend Fisher brand Polystyrene Sample Vials (catalog # 03-341-13) or similar containers for submissions.
 Use permanent ink to label container with animal ID and premise ID if available.
 Place container in cooler with cold packs so samples will cool quickly.
 Transfer samples to refrigerator ASAP.
 Do not freeze in commercial freezer.
 Include ice packs to keep samples cool during shipping.
 Samples must be processed within 96 hours of collection or frozen to -70ºC at the laboratory for later processing.
 For fecal pooling, five individual animals of similar ages/lactations will be combined in a pool.
 POOLING PROCEDURES WILL BE DONE AT THE VDL.

 Submission forms should contain ID numbers and ages for all animals.
-Please feel free to contact Dr. Tim Frana at email@example.com or 515-294-3861 with questions.
+Please feel free to contact Dr. Adam Krull at firstname.lastname@example.org or 515-294-1950 with questions.